jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

 Many of the results files are **not** tracked in this GitHub repo since they are very large.
 However, the following results are tracked:

-  - [results/notebooks/analyze_map.md](results/notebooks/analyze_map.md): analysis of mutational antigenic profiling
+  - [results/notebooks/analyze_map.md](results/notebooks/analyze_map.md): Markdown rendering of the notebook analyzing the mutational antigenic profiling

-  - [results/notebooks/analyze_neut.md](results/notebooks/analyze_neut.md): analysis of neutralization assays
+  - [results/notebooks/analyze_neut.md](results/notebooks/analyze_neut.md): Markdown rendering of the notebook analyzing the neutralization assays

+  - [results/notebooks/structs](results/notebooks/structs): Jupyter notebooks that render the immune selection onto interactive structure widgets.

 ## Other subdirectories
-Other subdirectories have information relevant to the study that are not part of the main pipeline described above:
+Other subdirectories in the repo are:

  - [./SRA_upload/](SRA_upload) has information on how the sequencing data were uploaded to the NIH [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).
    See [./SRA_upload/README.md](SRA_upload/README.md) for details.

+ - [./binder](binder) has the configuration for visualizing the protein structure notebooks on [mybinder](https://mybinder.org/).